Tech Academies Fellowship

 Thank you to the supporters who make our work possible:

-GoDaddy, Siegel Family Endowment, Leo M. Shortino Family Foundation, J.A.
-Unruh Family Foundation, and The Davidson Family Foundation
+Leo M. Shortino Family Foundation, J.A.
+Unruh Family Foundation, IBM, Genentech, Raquel Gonzalez, Krause Foundation, Hitz Foundation, and The Davidson Family Foundation.

-The computer science component of this program is conducted in partnership with San Jose State University’s College of Science and supported by Google.
+The computer science component of this program is conducted in partnership with San Jose State University’s Jay Pinson STEM Education Program.